zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 =>AWS Certificate Manager automatically generates AWS Health events.

-**AWS Systems Manager** 让您能够查看和控制 AWS 上的基础设施。Systems Manager 提供一个统一的用户界面，因此您可以查看多种 AWS 服务的操作数据，并跨 AWS 资源自动执行操作任务。**Patch Manager**, a capability of AWS Systems Manager, uses the appropriate built-in mechanism for an operating system type to install updates on a managed node.
+**AWS Systems Manager** 让您能够查看和控制 AWS 上的基础设施。Systems Manager 提供一个统一的用户界面，因此您可以查看多种 AWS 服务的操作数据，并跨 AWS 资源自动执行操作任务。

+**Patch Manager**, a capability of AWS Systems Manager, uses the appropriate built-in mechanism for an operating system type to install updates on a managed node.
 For example, on Windows Server, the Windows Update API is used, and on Amazon Linux the `yum` package manager is used.

+**Session Manager** is a fully managed AWS Systems Manager capability.
+With Session Manager, you can manage your Amazon Elastic Compute Cloud (Amazon EC2) instances, edge devices, and on-premises servers and virtual machines (VMs).
+You can use either an interactive one-click browser-based shell or the AWS Command Line Interface (AWS CLI).
+Session Manager provides secure and auditable node management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.

+> 例题
+>
+> A company recently launched a variety of new workloads on Amazon EC2 instances in its AWS account.
+The company needs to create a strategy to access and administer the instances remotely and securely.
+The company needs to implement a repeatable process that works with native AWS services and follows the AWS Well-Architected Framework.
+Which solution will meet these requirements with the LEAST operational overhead?
+>
+> A. Use the EC2 serial console to directly access the terminal interface of each instance for administration.
+>
+> B. Attach the appropriate IAM role to each existing instance and new instance.
+Use AWS Systems Manager Session Manager to establish a remote SSH session.
+Most Voted
+>
+> C. Create an administrative SSH key pair.
+Load the public key into each EC2 instance.
+Deploy a bastion host in a public subnet to provide a tunnel for administration of each instance.
+>
+> D. Establish an AWS Site-to-Site VPN connection.
+Instruct administrators to use their local on-premises machines to connect directly to the instances by using SSH keys across the VPN tunnel.

 ### Developer Tools